-As mentioned in the definitions of dyslexia, the condition is neurobiological or brain-based.
-In other words, the brains of children and adults with dyslexia do not function in the same way as the brains of children and adults without dyslexia.
+A profile of dyslexia is neurobiological or brain-based.
+In other words, the brain functiohens differently from the brain of children and adults without dyslexia.

-This statement is now absolutely indisputable.
-Modern powerful techniques of brain-imaging, which allow us not only to take ‘pictures’ of any part of the brain, but also to locate which regions of the brain are activated during reading or other activities, have complemented information from studies from more than 50 years ago which detected different aspects of growth and organization in brains of people with dyslexia compared to people without dyslexia.
+This statement is now absolutely indisputable due to hard evidence.
+Modern powerful techniques of brain-imaging allow us not only to take images of any part of the brain, but also to locate which regions of the brain are activated during reading or other activities.
+These have complemented information from earlier studies which detected different aspects of growth and organization in brains of people with dyslexia compared to people without dyslexia.

-Taken together, this ever-growing body of evidence shows without any doubt that children and adults with dyslexia activate other regions of their brain when reading words compared to children and adults without dyslexia when reading the same words in the same circumstances.
+This ever-growing body of evidence shows without any doubt that children and adults with dyslexia activate other regions of their brain when reading compared to children and adults without dyslexia when reading under the same circumstances.

-What we can say with certainty is that, because ‘Dyslexia is not a single category but a disorder found within a spectrum of deficits’ (Professor Maggie Snowling, University of York, UK), and because the combination of these deficits varies from one person with dyslexia to another, there is no single ‘cause’ of dyslexia.
-Accordingly, studies are showing diverse patterns of development and function amongst people with dyslexia.
+What we can say with certainty is that, because ‘Dyslexia is not a single category but a [profile] found within a spectrum of [challenges]’ (Professor Maggie Snowling, University of York, UK), and because the each profile is unique, there is no single cause of dyslexia.
+Studies present diverse patterns of development and function within this population.

 There are numerous hypotheses about why the brains of people with dyslexia develop and function differently.

-One is that one or several of the numerous connections and paths that are necessary for reading are not functioning optimally or have not been stimulated optimally.
-To get an idea of how many complex paths are needed for reading even a single word, look at this diagram from Professor Stanislas Dehaene, which, as he stresses himself, is very simplified!
+One hypothesis is that one or several of the numerous connections and paths that are necessary for reading are not functioning optimally or stimulated optimally.
+Professor Stanislas Dehaene’s diagram below presents, as he stresses himself, a very simplified model of how many complex pathways are needed for reading even a single word:

-If any one of these paths, or brain areas connected by these paths, is not working efficiently, there may be problems.
+Challenges may arise if any one of these pathways, or brain areas connected by these pathways, is not working efficiently. h

-Another hypothesis, which is not incompatible with the previous one, is that the neurons which form the paths between the brain areas involved in reading have not developed and navigated to their exact normal destination because of a faulty genetic coding.
+Another complementary hypothesis is that the neurons which form the pathways between the brain areas involved in reading have not developed and navigated to their exact normal destination because of a faulty genetic coding.

-Shortcomings in development could arise from insufficient nutrition, auto-immunity, environmental impact, or other causes.
+Shortcomings in brain development could arise from insufficient nutrition, auto-immunity, environmental impact, or other causes.

-In sum, here is no question that significant differences exist between the development and functioning of the brains of people with dyslexia and people without dyslexia, even if the exact causes of these differences are questioned.
+In sum, there is no question that significant differences exist between the development and functioning of the brains of people with and without dyslexia, even if the exact causes of these differences are questioned.

-Although these differences involve difficulties with the development and mastery of literacy skills, and often with other abilities, there is another side to the picture.
-The fact that the brains of children and adults with dyslexia work differently endows some, if not many of them, with other ways of perceiving, understanding, and thinking.
-When referring to people with dyslexia, many use the expression ‘thinking outside the box’.
+The fact that the brains of children/adults with dyslexia work differently may lead to other ways of perceiving, understanding, and thinking.
+When referring to people with dyslexia, many use the expression thinking outside the box.
 This will often be reflected in creative, unconventional, and sometimes superior abilities.

 More about causes

-Surveys involving many hundreds of families show that some forms of dyslexia are inherited.
-Studies of identical twins have shown that these people display much closer similarities on their scores for reading and writing than non-identical twins of the same sex.
+Research evidences that most forms of dyslexia are inherited.
+Studies of identical twins indicate closer similarities on their scores for reading and writing than non-identical twins of the same gender.

-In the same family, if one of the members has dyslexia, there is a 50 % likelihood that one of his or her close relatives will also be dyslexic.
-However, this does not mean that the two persons will display the same traits of dyslexia, nor that their dyslexia will have the same degree of mildness or severity.
+In the same family, if one of the members has dyslexia, there is a 50 % likelihood that one of their close relatives would also be dyslexic.
+However, this does not mean that the two persons will display the same traits of dyslexia, or that their dyslexia will have the same degree of severity.

-Modern brain-imaging studies show, beyond any doubt, that the brains of children with dyslexia must have developed in different ways to those of children without dyslexia.
-Most striking and observed practically in all studies, there is relatively less activity in a specialized part of the brain, usually in the left hemisphere, when the child or adult with dyslexia is attempting to read.
+Modern brain-imaging studies evidence that the brains of children with dyslexia may develop in different ways.
+Most striking and observed practically in all studies is relatively less activity in a specialized part of the brain, usually in the left hemisphere, when one attempts to read.
 Therefore the marked asymmetry between the cerebral hemispheres seen in people without dyslexia is not observed in people with dyslexia.

-More precisely, most of these studies show under-activity in the left temporal area in two regions:
+More precisely, most studies conclude under-activity in two regions of the left temporal area:

-- the lateral temporal (side-middle) cortex which deals with the management of the representation of the spoken language (sounds and words), called phonological representations
+- the lateral temporal (side-middle) cortex manages the representation of the spoken language (sounds and words) – phonological representations

-- the temporal area lower down that is part of a “lower” visual pathway and which is close to the occipital cortex at the back of the brain which deals with vision
+- the temporal area lower down that is part of a lower visual pathway and which is close to the occipital cortex at the back of the brain and deals with vision

 These observations support the theory of a double deficit: visual and phonological.
-In brief, in the brains of people with dyslexia, several key areas may not be sufficiently activated at both the level of visual analysis and at the level of phonological processing.
+In brief, in the brains of people with dyslexia, several key areas may not be sufficiently activated at both the level of visual analysis and phonological processing.

 To observe the abnormal under-activity of this part of the brain in people with dyslexia, researchers have also examined anatomical or physical organization.
-They use a technique which images in microscopic detail layers of parts of the cortex.
+They use a technique which microscopically images layers of parts of the cortex.
 It shows that in the case of people with dyslexia there appears to be some disorganization in the left temporal region.
-This disorganization arises because some neurons are not in their right place.
-Either they have stopped migrating to their correct final destination during the development of the brain, or they have partially migrated to the wrong places.
-These sites are called “ectopias”.
+This disorganization arises because some neurons are not in their right place.: either because they have stopped migrating to their correct final destination during the development of the brain, or because they have partially migrated to the wrong places.
+These sites are called ectopias.

-A very recent technique which can give pictures of activity in the long-distance connections, called the fascicles, between areas of the brain, shows there is also a degree of disorganization in some of these tracts.
+A technique which can give images of activity in the long-distance connections, called the fascicles, between areas of the brain, shows there is also a degree of disorganization in some of these tracts.

-Nutritional factors during the pregnancy of the mother, and in the early childhood of the infant, are implicated as well as immunological resistance in the foetus.
+Nutritional factors during the pregnancy of the mother, and in the early childhood of the infant, as well as immunological resistance in the foetus, are implicated.
 With regard to nutritional factors in the growing child, there may be a lack of a key fatty acid which is essential for the formation of the membranes of the nerves.

 Problems do not always lie solely in the cerebral cortex.
 The brain has to control the fine tracking of the central most sensitive part of the eye when reading.
-One of the several pathways from eye to cerebral cortex, composed of the “magnocellular” nerves which deal fast with the detection of light and movement, and hence motor response, may also be impaired.
-Similarly, magnocellular auditory paths may be compromised and this would affect sensitivity to sound.
-Ultimately these factors would affect the speed of the processing which is instrumental in integrating the information from our senses and coordinating behaviour.
+One of the several pathways from eye to cerebral cortex, composed of the magnocellular nerves which speedly deal with the detection of light and movement, and hence motor response, may also be impaired.
+Similarly, magnocellular auditory pathways may be compromised and this would affect sensitivity to sound.
+Ultimately, these factors would affect the speed of processing which is instrumental in integrating the information from our senses and coordinating behaviour.

-There is evidence that other subcortical structures like the cerebellum (“little brain”, part of the hindbrain) are implicated because it is instrumental in the fine control of movement, automaticity, and even memory.
-Another subcortical set of structures called the basal ganglia could also be implicated because they deal with the initiation and suppression of movement.
+There is evidence that other subcortical structures affect.
+For example, the cerebellum (also referred to as the little brain, part of the hindbrain) is implicated because they are instrumental in the fine control of movement, automaticity, and even memory and retrieval.
+Another subcortical set of structures, called the basal ganglia, could also be implicated because they deal with the initiation and suppression of movement.

 These brief notes reveal the complexity of the issue.

-A person may suffer from a few or many of the deficits to a greater or lesser extent.
-Dyslexia will then present itself in different ways and in different degrees.
+A person may present a few or many of the deficits to a greater or lesser extent.
+Dyslexia will then manifest itself in different ways and in different degrees.